 The Scorion e-portfolio system within HBO-ICT at the HvA

-The HvA is deploying the Scorion e-portfolio system throughout the propaedeutic phase of its ICT bachelor's programme.
+The HvA is deploying the Scorion e-portfolio system throughout the propaedeutic phase of its IT bachelor's programme.
 This e-portfolio system is a learning and development platform for programmatic assessment for both students and professionals.
 A total of 900 students within the propaedeutic phase work with this e-portfolio system every year.

 This interview took place in early June 2023